-Rocket Launch: August 3 ULA Atlas V TDRS-MAug 03, 2017 09:02 AM Cape Canaveral Air Force Station, Space Launch Complex 41 ULA Atlas V TDRS-M
+Rocket Launch: August 3 9:02 AM | ULA Atlas V TDRS-MAug 03, 2017 09:02 AM Cape Canaveral Air Force Station, Space Launch Complex 41 ULA Atlas V TDRS-M

 NASA’s Tracking Data Relay System (TDRS) is a network of specialized satellites that provide communications services to numerous NASA spacecraft.
-The addition of the TDRS-M satellite will enable space communication between spacecraft and Earth for 15 additional years, replenishing NASA’s Space Network.
+The addition, the TDRS-M satellite will enable space communication between spacecraft and Earth for 15 additional years, replenishing NASA’s Space Network.
 The satellites enable near-constant communication between Earth and missions like the International Space Station and Hubble Space Telescope.
 Without the Space Network, scientists, engineers and control room staff would be unable to readily access data from missions such as these.

 Launch date, time, and viewing opportunities are subject to change.
 Launches can be affected by technical and mechanical issues as well as range operations and weather, either in advance or at the last minute.
+Since launch days often have many extra visitors, please allow time for travel, parking and entering the complex, including security bag.
+Arrive Early!
+Refunds cannot be offered for late arrivals.
 Learn more about our Launch Scrub Policy.

 The Atlas V rocket was introduced by United Launch Alliance (ULA) in August 2002.
 The Atlas V was developed to provide launch services to the U.S. government and is a part of the Atlas program which in total has logged more than 600 launches to date.
 Since their debut, Atlas V vehicles have achieved 100 percent mission success in launches from Space Launch Complex-41 at Cape Canaveral Air Force Station, Florida and Space Launch Complex-3E at Vandenberg Air Force Base, California.
 The rocket uses a standard common core booster™ (CCB), up to five strap-on solid rocket boosters (SRB), an upper-stage Centaur in either the Single-Engine Centaur (SEC) or the Dual-Engine Centaur (DEC) configuration, and one of several payload fairings (PLF).
 For this mission, Atlas V will fly in a 401 configuration with four-meter fairing and no solid rocket boosters.